FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    .. figure:: figs/pypeit_sensfunc_throughput.pdf
       :alt: Example of PypeIt sensitivity function throughput.
-This observation was taken of G191-B2B with DV6 at 27.04 and 1.2 slit on the night of 2022-11-02UT.
+This observation was taken of G191-B2B with DV6 at 27.04and 1.2slit on the night of 2022-11-02UT.
       :name: fig:pype_transmission
       :height: 3in

       Example of PypeIt sensitivity function throughput.
-This observation was taken of G191-B2B with DV6 at 27.04 and 1.2 slit on the night of 2022-11-02UT.
+This observation was taken of G191-B2B with DV6 at 27.04and 1.2slit on the night of 2022-11-02UT.

    The script performs this fitting, using the standard star file as the